Candidates for Citywide Officer

 Candidates for Citywide office need to win with a 50% plus 1 majority vote.
 If no candidate has a majority, there will be a run-off in the Second Round.

-Note Candidate-provided photos, flyers, statements, and links will be added in the order that they are received.
-Candidate statements/flyers are not UTLA’s statements/flyers.
+Note Candidate statements/flyers are not UTLA’s statements/flyers.
 UTLA does not edit, censor, or endorse any of them.
 Elections Committee produced candidate video statements and Q&As for those who participate will be added at a later date.

 Contested